tblautenberg/DockerAutoPullAlpha/README.md

 **** TODO ****

-Make .sh file to run multiple commands when the container is started
+Make .sh file to run multiple commands when the container is started.
+Right now we only build the program via maven, and runs it to download target repo.
+We need to make it so we acutally also builds the pulled down repo into a fat jar, and runs it.

 More UML :)